If you’ve never been to Europe during the festive season, you don’t know what you’re missing.

 Held in front of the Strasbourg Cathedral, this market has been running since 1570 making it one of the oldest Christmas markets in Europe.

-During the festive season there aren’t many places that provide the same captivating atmosphere that Strasbourg does.
+During the festive season, there aren’t many places that provide the same captivating atmosphere that Strasbourg does.
 The French certainly know how to do a Christmas market.
-From the sparkling fairy lights and decadent food, to the alluring music, your senses will be in for an absolute treat.
+From the twinkling lights and decadent food, to the alluring music, your senses will be in for an absolute treat.

 This market boasts 300 wooden huts filled will gorgeous gifts and culinary delights for 2 million visitors per year.
 The Christmas tree is something to marvel at with its great height and hundreds of lights.

-Where to Stay – Hotels can be booked up a year in advance for Strasbourg Christmas market, so make sure you get in fast.
-Hotel Des Arts is reasonably priced and not far from the market.
+Where to Stay – Hotels can be booked up a year in advance for the Strasbourg Christmas market, so make sure you get in fast.
+Hotel Des Arts are reasonably priced and not far from the market.

 10. Madeira Christmas Market

-An exotic Portuguese island, Madeira celebrates Christmas in it’s own stunningly unique way.
-At the many market stalls, you will find exotic flowers, traditional Portuguese delicacies and souvenirs while being surrounded by tons of entertainment such as live shows, Christmas carols and folklore group performances.
+An exotic Portuguese island, Madeira celebrates Christmas in its own stunningly unique way.
+At the many market stalls, you will find exotic flowers, traditional Portuguese delicacies, and souvenirs while being surrounded by tons of entertainment such as live shows, Christmas carols, and folklore group performances.

-The weather in Madeira in December is still relatively hot, coming in at an average of 18°C, so no need to pack those warm winter coats for this festive festival.
+The weather in Madeira in December is still relatively hot, coming in at an average of 18°C, so there is no need to pack those warm winter coats for this festive festival.

 11. Salzburg Christmas Market

 Salzburg Christmas market is hosted at the foot of the Hohensalzburg Fortress, in Residence Square and Cathedral Square, and is considered one of the most beautiful Christmas markets.

-Indulge in old Austrian traditions by eating roasted almonds, gingerbread and candied fruit, or treat yourself with some mulled wine and hot punch.
-At the stalls you’ll find everything you need to be able to experience a traditional Austrian Christmas including beautiful floral arrangements, handmade Christmas decorations, colourful wax candles and plenty of sweets.
+Indulge in old Austrian traditions by eating roasted almonds, gingerbread, and candied fruit, or treat yourself with some hot mulled wine and hot punch.
+At the market stalls, you’ll find everything you need to be able to experience a traditional Austrian Christmas, including beautiful floral arrangements, handmade Christmas decorations, colorful wax candles, and plenty of sweets.

-Salzburg can get cold in December so pack your gloves and your scarf to keep warm!
-Of course, there’s always hot chocolates and mulled wine to keep you toasty.
+Salzburg can get cold in December, so pack your gloves and your scarf to keep warm!
+Of course, there are always hot chocolates and mulled wine to keep you toasty.

-Where to Stay – Gästehaus im Priesterseminar Salzburg is an affordable hotel in the centre of Salzburg.
+Where to Stay – Gästehaus im Priesterseminar Salzburg is an affordable hotel in the center of Salzburg.
 It is set in a Baroque building next to the historic Trinity Church.

 12. Govone Christmas Market

 Govone Christmas market at Govone Castle is the third most visited Christmas market in Italy and should be on your list of Christmas destinations to visit this holiday season.

 This picturesque festivity has hundreds of wooden chalets to wander filled with wonderful Italian delights.
-There’s the Christmas classics such as mulled wine, handmade gifts, Christmas tree decorations and hot chocolate.
-But, you will also find some traditional Italian festive treats such as Farinata (a traditional chickpea pancake), Piedmontese beef hamburgers and of course, traditional Italian pizzas.
+There are the Christmas classics such as hot mulled wine, handmade gifts, wooden toys, Christmas tree decorations, and hot chocolate.
+But, you will also find some traditional Italian festive treats such as Farinata (a traditional chickpea pancake), Piedmontese beef hamburgers, and of course, traditional Italian pizzas.

 Bring a jumper as the Italian weather can dip as low as 2° C in December in this region.

 Where to Stay – La Vite è Bella is located in Govone.
-In this cosy and quaint hotel all rooms feature a flat-screen TV with satellite channels, and a private bathroom.
+In this cozy and quaint hotel, all rooms feature a flat-screen TV with satellite channels and a private bathroom.

 13. Poznan Christmas Market

-Now we have the Poznan Christmas market which is the best in Poland.
+Now we have the Poznan Christmas market, which is one of the best Christmas markets in Poland.

 A magical winter wonderland, you can wander the beautiful market stalls whilst indulging in views of the stunning historical town.
 Take a ride on the Ferris Wheel at Freedom Square, or take part in one of the many workshops.
-This festive treat will keep the whole family entertained.
+This festive treat will keep the whole family entertained during the Christmas season.

 Don’t forget to visit the International Ice Sculpture Festival at Old Market Square!
 The festival has been running for 11 years, with contestants from all over the world traveling to take part.

 Where to Stay – Hotel Altus in Poznan’s Old Town is cheap and cheerful.
-It is close to famous tourist attractions such as Philharmonic, Royal Castle and National Museum.
+It is close to famous tourist attractions such as the Philharmonic, Royal Castle, and National Museum.

 14. Bruges Christmas Market

 The Bruges Christmas market in Belgium is one of the most popular Christmas markets in Europe.
-Centrally located in the city centre, there is a wide variety of stalls selling a range of traditional gifts, food and drinks.
+Centrally located in the city center, there is a wide variety of market stalls selling a range of traditional gifts, food, and drinks.

-Homemade hot chocolate, Belgian beers, mulled wine, and jenever (gin), as well as plenty of delicious foods to indulge in such as local waffles, cheeses and meats.
+Homemade hot chocolate, Belgian beers, hot mulled wine, and jenever (gin), as well as plenty of delicious foods to indulge in such as local waffles, cheeses, and meats.
 Make sure you loosen your belt for this market.

-Where to Sta – Martin’s Brugge Hotel is only 0.1 miles away from the Christmas market, and a great place to stay in Bruges.
-It is in the centre of the city with easy access to all of the city’s tourist attractions.
+Where to Stay – Martin’s Brugge Hotel is only 0.1 miles away from the Christmas market, and a great place to stay in Bruges.
+It is in the center of the city with easy access to all of the city’s tourist attractions.

 15. Berlin Christmas Market

 Spandau Christmas Market is by far one of the best Christmas markets in Germany and this time in the capital city!
-It is not in the centre of Berlin, but is easy to reach by public transport.
+It is not in the center of Berlin but is easy to reach by public transport.

 The festival runs throughout the week, getting busier on weekends when more stalls and activities are set up.

 Spandau Christmas Market is Berlin’s largest traditional Christmas market.
 Illuminated by thousands of twinkling fairy lights draped amongst the festive stalls, it is considered one of the most magical Christmas markets.

 Make sure you don’t miss the artisan market in the Gothic House in Markische!
 There are all types of arts and crafts available.